vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 Leaving the panel untouched restores every disk to the main SR, as before.

-You cannot confirm the restore while a disk is missing the destination its action needs (an SR for **Restore** when no main SR is selected, a host for **Live mount**).
-The row shows what is missing in red, and since the panel may be collapsed, a red **Some disks have no destination yet** line also appears under it:
+You cannot confirm the restore while a disk is missing the destination required for its action (an SR for **Restore** when no main SR is selected, a host for **Live mount**).
+The missing destination is shown in red in the corresponding row.
+Since the panel may be collapsed, a red line saying **Some disks have no destination yet** also appears under it:

 <UiDetail src="/img/xo5/restore-disk-targets-incomplete.png" alt="A live mounted disk without a host: the row says Select a host to live mount this disk on, and Some disks have no destination yet is shown under the panel" width={760} />